Nodulaire/SCA-DPA/README.md

 ## Side channel attack

-### How it work
+### How it works

 In modern cryptography, the deciphering process is binary.
-You have the good decryption key or not.
-There isn't a friendly message to tell you, 'Hey you are on the right  way!
+You either have the correct decryption key, or you don't.
+There's no friendly message to tell you, 'Hey you are on the right track!
 Keep going!'.

-Side channel attacks search for **physics behaviours** of the cryptographic process.
-There is a lot of them (and more to discover):
+Side channel attacks look for **physical behaviours** of the cryptographic process.
+There are a lot of them (and more yet to be discovered):
 - Magnetic field analysis
 - Sound leaks
 - Timing attack
 - Row hammer
 - Differential power analysis

-The last one is the one explained in this document.
+The last one being explained in this document.

 ### Why do those attacks exist ?

-Computer security is multiple level domains.
-Predict and model those attacks is very difficult.
-Each layer of the security domain works on the other layers security assumption.
-The software developer assume that the hardware designer did his job well.
-As a result, security faults involve unanticipated interactions between components.
+Computer security is a deep layered domain.
+Predicting and modeling those attacks is very difficult.
+Each layer of security impacts the assumptions made by the others.
+The software developer assumes that the hardware designer did his job well.
+As a result, security faults often involve unanticipated interactions between components.
 Components who are made by different people.
 ![Side equipement](Images/Side_channel.png)
-With the existing model, side channel attacks can't be avoided.
+Within the existing model, side channel attacks can't be avoided.
 The model is vulnerable by design.

 ## Differential Power Analysis

 On the hardware level, cryptographic algorithms are implemented using semiconductor and logic gates (made of transistors).
 Those components have a power consumption, which can be measured.
 First of all, this attack can't be easily implemented at home.

 You need an oscilloscope and a physical access to the processor/chip tested.

 ![DPA Equipements](Images/power-analysis.jpg)

-In addition of the SPA (simple power analysis) we add statistical function to guess sensitive information from power consumption.
+In addition of the SPA (simple power analysis) we add statistical functions to deduce sensitive information from power consumption.

 ## AES Encryption
-As Wikipedia say:
+As Wikipedia says:
 ```
 'AES (acronym of Advanced Encryption Standard) is a symmetric encryption
 algorithm.
 The algorithm was developed by two Belgian cryptographer Joan Daemen